 DIY Rolling Kitchen Island | Upcycled Cabinet Project

 Literally, it was a “rolling kitchen cabinet” before it was even a thing.
 Ha!
-It was during the transfer of this cabinet via my lawnmower that I saw the full potential and this could become.
+During the transfer of this cabinet via my lawnmower, I saw the full potential.
 The top and sides were made out of butcher block and super heavy.
-It’s unusual for sure but what else is there to do with butcher block cabinet other than to add wheels.
+It’s unusual for sure, but what else is there to do with the butcher block cabinet other than to add wheels.
 It also had these wooden knobby things and ugly hardware.
 Later I discovered they were wooden plugs that covered the screw holes.
 Not a fan of them at all.

 Product List For This Project